meelgroup/manthan/README.md

 git submodule update --init --recursive

 ```
 This will retrieve all the dependencies located in the `dependencies/build_dependencies` folder.
-Please refer to each individual README file for instructions on how to compile these dependencies.
+Please refer to each individual README file (or INSTALL file in case of open-wbo) for instructions on how to compile these dependencies.
 After compilation, do the following:

 ```
 cd dependencies
 chmod +x mv_dependencies.sh
-./mv_dependencies
+./mv_dependencies.sh
 ```
 This will copy the compiled binaries to the `dependencies` folder.